m0ru/bak/04_solution.md

 by multiple components on the screen, the filter and group operations are only run once (instead of once per component selecting that data).

-As a secondary funtion, `connect2Redux` also unregisters any listeners and watches when the component is removed.
+As a secondary function, `connect2Redux` also unregisters any listeners and watches when the component is removed.

 Some hard lessons went into using the following in the directive configuration: